- 1 pound ground beef

 - Additional snipped parsley

-- In a bowl, combine first 10 ingredients; shape into 18 meatballs, 2 in. each.
+In a bowl, combine first 10 ingredients; shape into 18 meatballs, 2 in. each.
 Heat the oil in a skillet; brown the meatballs.
 Remove meatballs and drain fat.
 Spoon sauerkraut into skillet; top with meatballs.
-Cover and simmer for 15-20 minutes or until a thermometer reads 160°.
-Add water if necessary.
+Cover and simmer for 15-20 minutes or until meatballs are cooked through, adding water if necessary.
 Sprinkle with parsley.
-Yield: 6 servings.

 Freeze option: Freeze cooled meatball mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Microwave, covered, on high in a microwave-safe dish until heated through, stirring gently.
 Yield: 6 servings.

 Reviews forGerman Meatballs

 "Loved this recipe.
 The meatballs are different and delicious."

 "These were very good.
 I did however bake these in the oven and they were fine.
 I also would've served them over sauerkraut but the family would not have it!
 HaHa.
 Will definitely make again.
 Thank you for sharing!"

 "Delish!!
 I used ground turkey and 2 beer brats .
 Tasted fine :) and added caraway to the sauerkarut!!!"

 "these look quite tasty... except for the sodium of 3 meatballs is 1636 mg - wow!
 I cant wait to make them tho'!"